Counseling Education

 The University of Florida College of Dentistry operates the Hialeah Dental Clinic.
 It opened in 1997 to serve Hispanic populations in South Florida.

 Hialeah is located within Florida's 26th Congressional District.
-It is currently represented in the House of Representatives by Mario Díaz-Balart, a Republican.
+It is currently represented in the House of Representatives by Mario DÃaz-Balart, a Republican.
 A 2005 study by the nonpartisan Bay Area Center for Voting Research (BACVR) ranked Hialeah, Florida as the fourth most conservative city in the United States.
 The current mayor of Hialeah is Esteban Bovo.

 As of 2020, Hialeah leaned towards Republican politics.
 In the 2016 United States presidential election in Florida each of the two major candidates received about half of the vote.
 For the 2020 United States presidential election in Florida about two thirds of residents of Hialeah voted for Trump.
+In 2024 that number increased as Trump won the city by 76% a little more then fourth fifths of the city.

 Miami-Dade County Public Schools serves Hialeah.